-International Day of Peace, unofficially sometimes also called as World Peace Day, is a United Nations-sanctioned holiday observed on September 21st annually.
+International Day of Peace, unofficially sometimes also called World Peace Day, is a United Nations-sanctioned holiday observed on September 21st annually.
 It is dedicated to world peace, specifically the absence of war and violence, and the presence of peace worldwide.
-The day was first celebrated in 1981, and is observed by many nations, political groups, military groups, and people across the world.
-In 2013, Secretary-General of the United Nations dedicated the day to peace education, the key preventive means to reduce war sustainably.
+The day was first celebrated in 1981 and is observed by many nations, political groups, military groups, and people across the world.
+In 2013, the Secretary-General of the United Nations dedicated the day to peace education, the key preventive means to reduce war sustainably.
 But, one should not get confused with “International Day of Peace” and “World Peace Day” with World Day of Peace.

 To inaugurate the day, the United Nations Peace Bell situated at UN headquarter in NY (New York City) is rung.
 The bell is cast from coins donated by children from all continents except Africa, and was a gift from the United Nations Association of Japan, as “a reminder of the human cost of war”; the inscription on its side reads, “Long live absolute world peace”.

 “War is the biggest obstacle to peace”- This line quoted from an unknown writer gives us the real meaning of war and peace.
 The International Day of Peace celebrates the power of global solidarity for building a peaceful and sustainable world.
 In Nepal, this day has been celebrated since 2065 BS only.
 Therefore this is still a new practice for our country Nepal but is celebrated all over the world every year for the purpose of world peace.